javierst18/Google_Data_Analytics_Cyclistic_Capstone_Project/README.md

 ### 4.2.
 How can your insights drive business decisions?

-I will collect and analyze the bike usage from the previous 12 months (january 2024 - december 2024) to analyze and identify trends that determine insights related to the bikes usage and the difference between casual riders and annual members to better determine how to make an efficient campaign to convert the first ones into the second ones.
+I will collect and analyze the bike usage from the previous 12 months (January 2024 - December 2024) to analyze and identify trends that determine insights related to the bikes usage and the difference between casual riders and annual members to better determine how to make an efficient campaign to convert the first ones into the second ones.

 ### 4.3.
 Identify the business task